maxjappert/mcts_carcassonne/README.md

 ## Bugs

 The only bug which I'm aware of is that sometimes legal moves will wrongly be classified as illegal by the engine.
-Simply rotating the tile 360 degrees solves this.
+Simply rotating the tile by 360 degrees solves this.